UPDATED: DOJ Sues Georgia Over Voting Law

 WASHINGTON, DC (CW69 News at 10/CNN) — The U.S. Department of Justice announced a lawsuit against Georgia over new voting restrictions at a news conference Friday morning.

-The state law passed in the wake of former President Donald Trump’s election defeat imposes new voter identification requirements for absentee ballots, empowers state officials to take over local elections boards, limits the use of ballot drop boxes and makes it a crime to approach voters in line to give them food and water.READ MORE: Fourth Stimulus Check: Is Another Relief Payment Coming?
+The state law passed in the wake of former President Donald Trump’s election defeat imposes new voter identification requirements for absentee ballots, empowers state officials to take over local elections boards, limits the use of ballot drop boxes and makes it a crime to approach voters in line to give them food and water.READ MORE: Surfside Florida Tragedy: Bay Area Expert Encourages Condo Owners To Have Foundations Checked Annually

 Republicans had cast the measure as necessary to boost confidence in elections after the 2020 election and Trump’s repeated and unsubstantiated claims of fraud, but Democrats in the state have called the new law voter suppression and likened it to Jim Crow-era voting laws.

-Note: This story is breaking and will be updated.MORE NEWS: Florida Teen Tased By FHP Trooper, His Mother Thinks He Was Racially Profiled